airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 ----------------------------------

 Many languages are *compiled* languages.
-When you write assembly languageassembly language, each instruction you write is translated into exactly one machine instruction for processing.
-With compilerscompilers, a statement can translate into one or hundreds of machine instructions.
+When you write assembly language, each instruction you write is translated into exactly one machine instruction for processing.
+With compilers, a statement can translate into one or hundreds of machine instructions.
 In fact, depending on how advanced your compiler is, it might even restructure parts of your code to make it faster.
 In assembly language